julianbarg/CV/cv.md

 ---

+* *All About Greenwashing* Workshop at Ivey Social Impact Club with Dr. A. Wren Montgomery and Thomas P. Lyon, 2023.
-* Participated in teaching prep and TA'd course *Power and Politics* with Dr. Mark Zbaracki at Ivey Business School, in 2022 and 2023.
+* Participated in teaching prep and TA'd course *Power and Politics* with Dr. Mark Zbaracki at Ivey Business School, in 2022 and 2023
 * Gualandris, J., & Barg, J. (2020).
 Huawei: Struggling to Develop a More Sustainable Supply Network (p.
 21) [Teaching case].
 Retrieved from <https://www.iveypublishing.ca/s/product/huawei-struggling-to-develop-a-more-sustainable-supply-network/01t5c00000CwpQE>
 * Shadowed teaching prep and TA'd course *Competing in and with China* with Dr. Klaus Meyer at Ivey Business School, 2018
 * CaseMate for *Globally Responsible Leadership: Managing According to the UN Global Compact*.
 Created in Spring 2018 with Dr. Paul Beamish